On Camera, Assam Cops Thrash Protesters, Open Fire During Eviction Drive

-A fierce face-off turned into a brutal clash with sticks between the police and locals during an anti-encroachment drive in Assam's Darrang district today.
-Nine policemen and two civilians are said to be injured in the clash at Dholpur, during which the policemen were even seen opening fire.
+Officially, the police maintain nine cops and two civilians were injured in the eviction drive at Dholpur.
+They say there have been no casualties.

-A video from the site shows a man with a stick charging towards dozens of policemen - in riot gear and armed with sticks and guns - being overpowered and thrashed.
-The blows don't stop even as he lies motionless on the ground.
+Some 800 families were evicted in the drive against encroachments on Monday.
+The police said locals attacked them with stones and they had to use force.

-The Superintendent of Police, Darrang, told NDTV that the locals resisted the eviction drive and started pelting stones.
-"Our nine policemen were injured.
+"Nine of our policemen were injured.
 Two civilians were also injured.
 They have been shifted to hospital.
-Now things are normal," SP Sushanta Biswa Sarma said.
+Now things are normal," Superintendent of Police Sushanta Biswa Sarma said.

 Mr Sarma, who was at the site of the clash, added, "We couldn't complete the eviction because of the situation.
 We will assess later.
 We are returning as of now."